 Make a rain gauge.
 Using a small plastic or glass cup, mark inches (or centimeters) along the side in permanent marker and put it out in the rain.
 Then compare your rain gauge results with a weather website’s results.

 Sink or float.
 Collect some natural objects (rocks, leaves, sticks, pinecones, flowers), and find a deep puddle to throw them in.
 Make predictions about which will float and which will sink into the puddle, and don’t forget to ask your children why they made the prediction they did!

 Make rain art.
 Color on a piece of water color paper with washable markers, then put on a tray and bring out in to the rain and watch how the rain drops change the picture!

 Go on a worm hunt.
 Talk about why worms come out on a rainy day and where you might find worms, then go outside in the rain to turn over rocks and look underneath leaves for earth worms and other creepy crawlies.

 We’d love to hear about your outdoor adventures—tell us on our Facebook page!
 Two free admission passes will go to the muddiest or dirtiest adult(s)/child(ren) combo!
 We'll give you until May 31st to submit your proof.
 Have fun!

-I joined the Discovery Museums as the Outdoor and Environmental Educator after completing my PhD in Environmental Conservation and Policy at UMass-Amherst.
-My passion has always been to provide opportunities for people to connect with nature, and I get to do that every day at the Museums!
+I joined Discovery Museum as the Outdoor and Environmental Educator after completing my PhD in Environmental Conservation and Policy at UMass-Amherst.
+My passion has always been to provide opportunities for people to connect with nature, and I get to do that every day at the museum!
 I love how easy it is for children to engage with nature, and how they show me new and amazing things about the outside world at every program!
 Hope to see you outdoors!

 - brain development